Assessing an AC Application

 Extension or Deferment of Formal Examinations

 Formal Examinations are specifically identified within a Programme and may comprise of written, oral, and/or practical tests or events that are usually time-based and site specific.
-All specified formal examinations are subject to Regulations, and a range of Rules and Processes.
-For further information please follow the link to the Examinations Page.
+All specified formal examinations are subject to the Examination Regulations, and a range of Rules and Processes.
+Further information can be found on the Examinations Page.

-Where an AC is received for a formal examination, a student may be allowed to sit the examination at a different place and/or at a different time.
-This should be within three weeks of the initial examination.
-In exceptional circumstances, approval may be given by the Head of School, to extend this period until the end of the following semester.
+Where an Assessment Concesssion is received for a formal examination, a student may be allowed to sit the examination at a different place and/or at a different time.
+However, a different examination question paper must be prepared and moderated prior to being given to the student/s.
+Examinations undertaken beyond the course end date are subject to the same approvals as all other assessments.

-The Course Co-ordinator is responsible for arranging/setting a different version of the examination question paper.
-It will need to be pre-moderated.
+The examiner is responsible for arranging/setting a different version of the examination question paper.
+It must be moderated prior to use.

 Extension If the alternative examination can be completed before the ‘end date’ of the course, then an extension may be given for sitting of the exam in consultation with the Examination Office.